eranif/codelite/docs/docs/LUA/lua.md

 **Description**:

-Adds a menu item with an associated Lua action to a specified menu.
-If the menu does not exist, it will be created.
+Adds a menu item with an associated Lua action to a specified menu (see below for a list of available menus).
 The callback function will be executed when the menu item is triggered.

 **Parameters**:

 - `menu_name` (string): The name of the menu to which the item will be added
 - `label` (string): The display label for the menu item
 - `action` (function): A Lua function that will be called when the menu item is activated